obvonage/deved-platform/content/blog/en/5-things-you-probably-didn’t-know-about-vonage-ai-studio.md

 ![Export Agent Option](/content/blog/5-things-you-probably-didn’t-know-about-vonage-ai-studio/export-agent.png "export-agent.png")

-After a few minutes, you'll see an email from `ai.vonage.com` with the Subject, "Your Agent is ready!".
+After a few minutes, you'll receive an email from `ai.vonage.com` with the Subject, "Your Agent is ready!".
 Click on the download link to save your Agent to your local computer.

 ![Export Agent Email Sample](/content/blog/5-things-you-probably-didn’t-know-about-vonage-ai-studio/export-agent-email.png "export-agent-email.png")

-Once you download your Vonage AI Agent, you can import it back into AI Studio anytime.
+Once you download your Agent, you can import it back into AI Studio anytime.
 If you are curious as to what the `.zip` file contains, you'll see the following structure:

 ```text
 C:\Vonage\ai-structure>tree /f